ameya-taliz/nango-integrations/README.md

 # Setup
-1. Sign up for personal Nango account at `https://nango.dev`
+1. Sign up for personal Nango account at `https://nango.dev`.
+2. In the app, create integrations for Asana, Rocketlane, and Slack (get info from team)
-2. Create duplicate of `.env.sample`, rename it so you have `.env`, and update values
+3. Create duplicate of `.env.sample`, rename it so you have `.env`, and update `NANGO_SECRET_KEY_DEV`
+4. Install Nango: `npm install -g nango`
+5. Install packages: `npm install`
+6. Deploy syncs and actions: `nango deploy dev`

 # Development